Jason Goes to Hell: The Final Friday (1993) - Review Blitz

 Eventually, after all the exposition, deaths, and random body-hopping, we end up at his home base of the Voorhees house with the dude who knows everything there is to know about Jason.
 Duke, as he is called, gives Jason's niece the magical devil dagger that is necessary to kill Jason once and for all.
 She just needs to stab him in the heart (even though he’s a parasite and doesn't have his own heart).
 Some arbitrary events take place and finally, some extra characters arrive who could be controlled by Jason.
 At least, that's what we're supposed to believe.
 Regardless, the other characters weren't able to tell, even though this should be an easy task considering he’s never said a word and has always acted like Jason whenever in a human host.
 Yet, he’s able to completely trick them, because of course he can, and behaves like a normal person briefly before having his host’s head cut off.
 Then, the parasitic, practical-effects form of Jason crawls out of the body and runs into the basement where his sister’s dead body has been stored for some reason--I'm not sure how he got ahold of that body, but by this point, all I can say is whatever.

 So, what do you think happens next considering that last detail?
 The demon parasite of Jason crawls “into” her dead body and is “reborn,” just like that.
 Ignoring the gross wrongness of this event, I have to ask: if it was that easy for him to accomplish his goal and be reborn, why did we have to endure the second half of the film?
-All the last 10 minutes of the movie manages to do is break several of its own rules that it established.
+All the last 10 minutes of the movie manage to do is break several of its own rules that it established.
 It's like a spoiled child playing a game of tag and just adding on or changing rules to suit its needs.

-More arbitrary events happen, some drawn-out padding, and Jason finally gets stabbed with the magical dagger and sent to Hell.
+More arbitrary events happen, some drawn-out padding and Jason finally gets stabbed with the magical dagger and sent to Hell.
 Despite the poster image indicating that you might see what Hell has in store for him, we don’t see a second of the place.
-So it commits the same sin of the last movie, but even more so because we don’t even get a minute of the setting that is promised us in the title.
+So it commits the same sin as the last movie, but even more so because we don’t even get a minute of the setting that is promised us in the title.
 The only notable thing that happens is the arm that sprouts from the ground and grabs the hockey mask, setting things up for a film that wouldn't come out for another decade.

 I haven't talked about the other details of this movie like the cast, effects, or acting, but this review is long enough.
 What I've written here pretty much channels my experience watching Jason Goes to Hell: I was too hung up on the dumb premise and how the movie took it so seriously to think about much else.
 Fuck this movie.
 The next two are more enjoyable.